LuizStefanuto/Titanic/README.md

 - Goal is to predict if a passenger survived the sinking of the Titanic or not

-- The "accuracy" is the percentage of passenger I correctly predicted
+- The "accuracy" is the percentage of passengers I correctly predicted